mulle-nat-stash/mulle-bootstrap/README.md

-# mulle-bootstrap, cross platform dependency manager
+# mulle-bootstrap, cross platform dependency manager for Linux, OS X, FreeBSD

+Everything `mulle-bootstrap` installs is relative to your project root.
+Downloaded packages and binaries don't "pollute" your system.

 * fetches [git](//enux.pl/article/en/2014-01-21/why-git-sucks) repositories
 (called here the "dependents").
 In times of need, it can also checkout [svn](//andreasjacobsen.com/2008/10/26/subversion-sucks-get-over-it/).